lgatto/lgatto.github.io/_posts/2015-07-14-ccp-lopit-hackathon.md

 The figure below illustrates some observed proteins involved in *protein export*
 ([KEGG pathway `mmu03060`](http://www.genome.jp/dbget-bin/www_bget?pathway+mmu03060))
-on the LOPIT PCA plot, where coloured cluster represent well-known sub-cellular niches.
+on the LOPIT PCA plot, where coloured clusters represent well-known sub-cellular niches.

 > The protein export is the active transport of proteins from the